-How to Buy Landscape Lighting – Design and Connect Your System
+How to Buy Landscape Lighting – Design and Install Your System

 Some fixtures illuminate walkways and driveways while others highlight plants and fountains.
 Landscape lighting covers various outdoor lighting fixtures, that when used together, can bring your property to life at night.

 In this guide on how to buy landscape lighting, we reveal everything you need to know to design and connect your own lighting system outside your home: